alakeldev/techplaza-app-frontend/README.md

 ### Manual Tests

-Here you will find a comprehensive list of all the manual tests that were carried out on the Gear Addict front-end interface.
+Here you will find a comprehensive list of all the manual tests that were carried out on the Techplaza front-end interface.

 | Status | **Home Page**
 |:-------:|:--------|